chisness/aipoker/aipoker.md

 At each information set, we store values for the sum of the regrets for each action and the sum of the strategies for each action.

-The algorithm uses regret matching to play strategies at each information set in proportion to the regrets from that information set.
-Using regret matching over all available actions at in information set
+The algorithm uses regret matching to play strategies at each information set in proportion to the sum of regrets from that information set.
+Using regret matching means playing actions more frequently that would have done better if we had chosen those over our strategy at the node.

-Zinkevich et al (2007) showed that the overall regret of the game is bounded by the sum of the regrets from each information set.
+Zinkevich et al (2007) showed that the overall regret of the game is bounded by the sum of the regrets from each information set and that the average strategy over all of the strategies computed over the iterations converges to Nash equilibirium.

 ### The Algorithm